+90 554 128 90 95 [email protected]

 General rule of thumb: if the viscosity exceeds 500 cPs, take 70% of the catalog flow rate as a basis and choose a higher model.
 Above 2000 cPs it is recommended to consult our technical team.

-Air consumption (Nm³/h) of the AODD pump depends on the operating pressure and speed.
-It can be read from catalog graphs.
-It is recommended to leave a minimum 20% margin in air compressor selection.
+The air consumption (Nm³/h) of an AODD pump depends on operating pressure and speed; it is read from catalog graphs.
+It is recommended to leave a minimum 20% margin when selecting a compressor.
+In high-frequency operation, a moisture separator and oil filter maintain air quality.

 Do You Need Help?